alex-therapeutics/diga-api-client/docs/diga_api.md

 Patients receive 16-character prescription codes from their insurance company.
 The codes are used to activate the DiGA apps and for creating invoices for billing.
 The structure of the code is defined in the attachment [Technische Anlage für die elektronische Abrechnung der digitalen Gesundheitsanwendungen nach § 33a SGB V (elektronische Datenübermittlung) V1.2 (PDF)](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/digitale_gesundheitsanwendungen/technische_anlagen_aktuell_7/DiGA_Anlage_1_Technische_Anlage_zur_RL_V1.1_20210225.pdf) on page 9. ([Overview Page](https://www.gkv-datenaustausch.de/leistungserbringer/digitale_gesundheitsanwendungen/digitale_gesundheitsanwendungen.jsp))
+The code contains only capitalized characters and digits from: `[A-Z; 2-7]`.

 | Insurance ID - Krankenkassencode/Kostenträgerkürzel | Version     | Unique code for insurer | Checksum    |
 | --------------------------------------------------- | ----------- | ----------------------- | ----------- |
 | 2 characters                                        | 1 character | 12 characters           | 1 character |

 The first two characters are an identifier for the insurer.
 They can be used to get additional information from a mapping (xml) file which can be downloaded [here](https://kkv.gkv-diga.de/).
+Therefore, the code is **case-sensitive**.

 The other parts contain a version (`A`) and a unique code for the patient & insurer.
 The last character is a checksum which is described in [Anhang 3 - Freischaltcode / Rezeptcode – Berechnungsregel Prüfziffer (PDF)](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/digitale_gesundheitsanwendungen/technische_anlagen_aktuell_7/Anhang3_Freischaltcode_Berechnungsregel_Pruefziffer_V1.0.pdf) with an open source implementation for different languages on [Github](https://github.com/bitmarck-service).